nejdetckenobi/gimme-that/README.md

 Just run `run.py` to run the server.
 You can find an example gif above.
 It's the only way because I didn't create standard packages.
 But later, I'll fix that.

 Once you've start the server, your friends can upload files to your computer.
+Please use `Python 3.x`.